-When you are weighing up investment choices, it’s tempting to go for the one with the highest return.
-But fees can be a real drag on the real rate of return.
+When weighing up investment choices it’s tempting to go for the one with the highest return.
+But fees can be a real drag.

 Savvy shoppers often choose online bargains over boutique premiums.
 And smart travellers know that bottled water is cheaper from the local store than the hotel minibar.

 We all make cost comparisons on a daily basis.
 Over time, these small decisions can add up to large savings.
 It’s no different when it comes to choosing who to invest your money with.

 Whether you’re looking at investing in shares, managed funds, property or super, most investments come with fees attached.
 There may be transaction costs to buy and sell, and adviser fees and management expenses if the investment is professionally managed.

 It’s important to remember that lower fees can have a positive impact on your investment return.
 Over 10 or 20 years, the difference between a high cost investment and a similarly performing low-cost alternative can be substantial.